saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Object expressions (Anonymous inner class)
+- Suppose we want to override only one or two functions of a class and pass it to a function (it could be an event listener like onclick() , onkeypress()).
+- In this case we can create an anonymous class, in place, using `object` keyword  and pass it, rather than creating a separate object and then passing it.
+Since This object will not be used anywhere after it has been passed to the function, anonymous class approach is preferred.
 - Defining a new, named class is not always necessary.
 Perhaps you need a class instance that is a variation of an existing class and will be used for a one-off purpose.
 - In fact, it will be so temporary that it does not even require a name.
 - It adheres to the rules of the object keyword in that there will only ever be one instance of it alive at a time, but it is significantly smaller in scope than a named singleton.